GregoryVSantoro/GregoryVSantoro.Github.io/bank.md

 ---

 ### Introduction
-I wanted to practice my SQL commands on a real-world dataset.
+I wanted to practice SQL commands on a real-world dataset.
 The World Banks International Development Association (IDA) historical statement of credits and grants dataset provided me the perfect opportunity.
 By analyzing this dataset with SQL, I can gain insights into the distribution of loans across different countries and sectors.

 ### Key Insights